jintoppy/protractor-html-screenshot-reporter/README.md

 });
 ```
 If you omit the path builder, a [GUID](http://en.wikipedia.org/wiki/Globally_Unique_Identifier) is used by default instead.

+Caution: The format/structure of these parameters (spec, descriptions, results, capabilities) differs between Jasmine 2.x and Jasmine 1.x.

 ### Meta Data Builder (optional)